RGU-Computing/pepper/README.md

 #### Security Fix for Mac OS Monteray

--How to fix the choreography lib not allowed- sudo xattr -r -d com.apple.quarantine ./choregraphe-suite-2.5.10.7-mac64
+How to fix the choreography lib not allowed

+'''sudo xattr -r -d com.apple.quarantine ./choregraphe-suite-2.5.10.7-mac64'''

 ---
 ### Where to start